IBM/watson-calorie-counter/README.md

 ## Flow

-1. The user deploys the server application to IBM Bluemix.
+1. User interacts with the mobile app and captures an image.

-2. The user interacts with the Mobile App.
+2. The image is passed to the server application which uses Watson Visual Recognition Service to analyze the images and Nutritionix API to provide nutritional information.

-3. When the user captures the image, the server application uses the Watson Visual Recognition service to analyze the images and Nutritionix API to provide nutritional information.
+3. Data is returned to the mobile app for display.

 ## With Watson